 If we call the warrants for redemption as described above, we will have the option to require any holder that wishes to exercise its warrant to do so on a "cashless basis."
-In determining whether to require all holders to exercise their warrants on a "cashless basis," our \management will consider, among other factors, our cash position, the number of warrants that are outstanding and the dilutive effect on our shareholders of issuing the maximum number of ordinary shares issuable upon the exercise of the warrants.
-If our management takes advantage of this option, all holders of warrants would pay the exercise price by surrendering their warrants for that number of Arbe ordinary shares equal to the quotient obtained by dividing (x) the product of the number of ordinary shares underlying the warrants, multiplied by the difference between the exercise price of the warrants and the "fair market value" (defined below) by (y) the fair market value.
+In determining whether to require all holders to exercise their warrants on a "cashless basis."
+Or dinary shares issuable upon the exercise of the warrants.
+If our management takes advantage of this option, all holders of warrants would pay the exercise price by surrendering their warrants for that number of Arbe ordinary shares equal to the quotient obtained by dividing (x) the product of the number of ordinary shares underlying the warrants.
+In due require all holders of warrants.
+If our management takes advantage of the ordinary shares issuable upon the exercise of the quotient obtained by dividing (x) the product of the number of ordinary shares underlying the warrants. multiplied by the difference between the exercise price of the warrants and the "fair market value" (defined below) by (y) the fair market value.
 The "fair market value" shall mean the average reported last sale price of the Arbe ordinary shares for the 10 trading days ending on the third trading day prior to the date on which the notice of redemption is sent to the holders of warrants.
-If our management takes advantage of this option, the number of ordinary shares to be received upon exercise of the warrants, including the "fair market value" in such case.
-Requiring a cashless exercise in this manner will reduce the number of shares to be issued and thereby lessen the dilutive effect of a warrant redemption.
-If we call the warrants for redemption and our management does not take advantage of this option, the ITAC Sponsor and its permitted transferees would still be entitled to exercise their warrant holders been required to exercise their warrants holders been required to exercise their warrants on a cashless basis, as described in more detail below.
+If our management takes advantage of this option, the notice of redemption will contain the information necessary to calculate the number of ordinary shares to be received upon exercise of the warrant redemption.
+If we call the warrants for redemption and our management does not take advantage of this option, the respect of their private ITAC warrants for a warrant edemption.
+If we call the warrants for cash or on a cashless basis using the same formula described above that other warrants holders would have been required to use had all warrant holders been required to exercise their warrants on a cashless basis, as described in more detail below.

-A holder of a warrant may notify us in writing in the event it elects to be subject to a requirement that such holder will not have the right to exercise such warrant, to the extent that after giving effect to such exercise, such person (together with such person's affiliates), to the warrant agent's actual knowledge, would beneficially own in excess of 4.9% or 9.8% (or such other amount as a holder may specify) of the ordinary shares outstanding immediately after giving effect to such exercise.
+effect to such exercise, such person (together with such person's affiliates), to the warrant agent's actual knowledge, would beneficially own in excess of 4.9% or 9.8% (or such other amount as a holder may specify) of the ordinary shares outstanding immediately after giving effect to such exercise.